 After you have selected the source file and tab, you need to select which Google Sheets file you want to upload the Excel data to.

 - If you want Sheetgo to automatically create a new Google Sheets file containing the Excel data, select New file.
 Sheetgo will save the file to your main Google Drive folder.
 To save it in a specific folder, click Change destination folder.

 - If you want to transfer the Excel data to a Google Sheets file that already exists, select Existing file.
 This will create a new tab(sheet) in the Google Sheets spreadsheet containing the Excel data.

 Here I’ll send it to a new file in my Google Drive.
 Under File name, enter a name for the new spreadsheet.

 Save the connection

-Click Finish and save to create the Excel to Google Sheets connection.
+Click Finish and save to connect Excel to Google Sheets.

 The destination spreadsheet opens inside Sheetgo and the imported data appears in a new tab.